hugo-apero/hugo-apero-docs/content/blog/fonts/index.md

 }
 ```

-Your final step is to go back to your `config.toml` file and add the `font-family` values for the font you want to use to the `customtextFontFamily` and/or `customheadingFontFamily` keys.
+Your final step is to go back to your `config.toml` file and add the `font-family` values for the font(s) you want to use to the `customtextFontFamily` and/or `customheadingFontFamily` keys.
 You can combine custom fonts with system fonts too.

 ```toml
 [params]